 - Was there anyone suspicious in the area that was curious about your dog?
 (Don’t immediately assume your dog was stolen, but it does happen).
-If you know for a fact the dog was stolen, immediately contact police.
+If you know for a fact the dog was stolen, immediately contact the police.

 Contact Friends, Family, and Neighbors

-Consider blasting out a group text and ask everyone you know if they can help in the search.
+Consider blasting out a group text and asking everyone you know if they can help in the search.
 Don’t underestimate this step.
 Most friends and family will gladly help out, especially if they are pet owners themselves.